smclark86/100-days-of-code/log.md

 **Thoughts**: Finally beginning to understand some more about Bootstrap.
 I was really confused before, so I'm happy to find that I'm beginning to grasp it.

+### Day 17: June 26, Monday - 5 hours

+**Today's Progress**: Finished landing page exercise.

+**Thoughts**: I was able to code about 95% of it before seeing the solution.
+Most of the syntax matched the solution, too, even though I know that isn't 100% necessary.
+So, I can definitely tell that I'm learning and retaining all this info!
+And it's true, Google is my friend.
+Though I can't figure out why I need so many !important mentions in CSS when I post to CodePen.